jwtanx/Hello-World-Of-Everything/Editor/vim.md

-J 			  | join line below to the current line cc 			  | change (replace) entire line cw 			  | change (replace) to the end of the word c$ 			  | change (replace) to the end of the line s 			  | delete character and substitute text
+J 			  | join line below to the current line cc 			  | change (replace) entire line cw 			  | change (replace) to the end of the word ciw           | change (replace) to the current word you are on c$ 			  | change (replace) to the end of the line s 			  | delete character and substitute text
 S 			  | delete line and substitute text (same as cc)